 607.3 MEMBERS AND EX-OFFICIO MEMBERS OF STANDING COMMITTEES - Except as otherwise provided in these Bylaws or by the Board of Directors, members of each standing committee shall be appointed by the General Chair with the advice and consent of the respective division Vice Chair and the chair of the committee.
-Notwithstanding anything herein to the contrary, a sufficient number of athlete members shall be appointed to each committee to constitute at least twenty percent (20%) of the voting membership of such committee.The athlete committee members shall meet the same requirements as those of Athlete Representative set forth in Section 604.1.2.
+Athlete members of each committee shall be appointed by the General Chair with the advice of the senior athlete representative.
+Athlete membership is required on all committees.
+Athlete membership shall amount to at least twenty percent (20%) of the voting membership of the committee.
+The athlete committee members shall meet the same requirements as those of Athlete Representative set forth in Section 604.1.2.
 The division Vice Chair shall be an ex-officio member, with voice and vote, of each standing committee within the respective division.
 The ex-officio members and other designated members of certain standing committees shall be as follows:

 .1 Athletes Committee - The Athletes Committee shall consist of the Athlete Representatives, the elected Athlete Members of the Board of Directors, and the Group Member Athlete Representatives of the House of Delegates.
 The Senior Athlete Representative, as appointed by the Senior Vice Chair, shall be the chair of the committee.

-.2 Audit Committee - The members of the Audit Committee shall be the Finance Vice Chair, who shall serve as chair, the Administrative Vice Chair and the Senior Coach Representative.
+.2 Audit Committee - The members of the Audit Committee shall be the Finance Vice Chair, who shall serve as chair, the Administrative Vice Chair and the Senior Coach Representative and a sufficient number of athletes appointed so as to constitute at least twenty percent (20%) of the voting membership of the Committee.
 The Treasurer shall not be a member of the Audit Committee.

-.3 Budget Committee - The members of the Budget Committee shall be the General Chair, the Finance Vice Chair, who shall serve as chair, the Treasurer, the Administrative Vice Chair, the Coach Representative, the Age Group Vice Chair and the Senior Vice Chair.
+.3 Budget Committee - The members of the Budget Committee shall be the General Chair, the Finance Vice Chair, who shall serve as chair, the Treasurer, the Administrative Vice Chair, the Coach Representative, the Age Group Vice Chair and the Senior Vice Chair and a sufficient number of athletes appointed so as to constitute at least twenty percent (20%) of the voting membership of the Committee.

-.4 Coaches Committee - The members of the Coaches Committee shall consist of the Coach Representatives and such additional Coach Members as may be determined by the Coach Representatives.
+.4 Coaches Committee - The members of the Coaches Committee shall consist of the Coach Representatives and such additional Coach Members as may be determined by the Coach Representatives and a sufficient number of athletes appointed so as to constitute at least twenty

+percent (20%) of the voting membership of the Committee.
 The Senior Coach Representative shall be the chair of the committee.

-.5 Finance Committee - The members of the Finance Committee shall be the General Chair, the Finance Vice Chair, who shall serve as chair, the Administrative Vice Chair and the Treasurer.
+.5 Finance Committee - The members of the Finance Committee shall be the General Chair, the Finance Vice Chair, who shall serve as chair, the Administrative Vice Chair and the Treasurer and a

+sufficient number of athletes appointed so as to constitute at least twenty percent (20%) of the voting

+membership of the Committee.
 When the Finance Committee conducts the LSC Audit, the General Chair shall appoint at least one additional member who is independent of the financial operations of the LSC.

-.6 Officials Committee - The members of the Officials Committee shall be the Officials Chair, who shall serve as chair, and at least two other members each of whom shall be a certified official of WSI.
+.6 Officials Committee - The members of the Officials Committee shall be the Officials Chair, who shall serve as chair, and at least two other members each of whom shall be a certified official of WSI and a sufficient number of athletes appointed so as to constitute at least twenty percent (20%) of the voting membership of the Committee.

-.7 Personnel Committee - The members of the Personnel Committee shall be the General Chair, who shall serve as chair, the Administrative Vice Chair, the Finance Vice Chair, Senior Vice Chair, and Age Group Vice Chair.
+.7 Personnel Committee - The members of the Personnel Committee shall be the General Chair, who shall serve as chair, the Administrative Vice Chair, the Finance Vice Chair, Senior Vice Chair, and Age Group Vice Chair and the Senior Athlete Representative.

 .8 Program Development Committee - This section reserved for future use.